10 Essential Storage Crops You Need To Grow

 1. Winter Squash

-Winter squash are the ultimate storage crop.
-Thick skinned late season squash, when properly cured, can last for 6-12 months.
+Winter squash is the ultimate storage crop.
+Thick-skinned late-season squash, when properly cured, can last for 6-12 months.
 We still have a couple left from October of last season that are firm and perfectly edible – that’s over a year!
 They will require some space to grow as squash vines like to sprawl and climb up anything in their path.
 But after planting in the spring, the plants require very little attention until fall harvest.
 The flesh can be roasted and/or pureed and turned into so many dishes and sides.

 How To Store Winter Squash